Management Consultancy

 The sector is often considered attractive because new graduates can expect to work on varied projects, learn quickly, and rapidly gain experience in a range of industries.
 Within a few years, many consultants choose to step across into one of the industries where they have gained project experience, sometimes joining a client they have worked with.

 Remuneration can vary enormously depending on the size of the practice, the level and experience of the applicant, the location and so on.
 However, new entrants can earn anything between £28,000-£45,000 – often rising to over £50,000 within a few years.
-For those that choose to stay in consultancy long enough to become a partner (the estimate is about 1 in 10), the pay can be expected to rise to six figures, and the senior partners can earn a seven-figure salary.
+For those who choose to stay in consultancy long enough to become a partner (the estimate is about 1 in 10), the pay can be expected to rise to six figures, and the senior partners can earn a seven-figure salary.

 Consultants work on projects in small teams.
 New entrants will usually work as analysts and be managed through each project by a ‘Job’ or ‘Engagement’ Manager (someone with two to three years' experience).
 A partner (seven+ years' experience) will have overall responsibility for the project and client relationship.